eighty9nine/filament-approvals/README.md

 ```

+4. Create approval flows
+- In your dashboard, a "Approval flows menu will have appeared".
+Click it and start creating the approval flows.
+The name is the name of the model, that you are using in your flow.

+- After you create your first approval create the steps.
+The steps will require that you have already create roles in your admin panel using the spatie/laravel-permission package.

+- You can move to the next step

-4. In your resource, add the approvable actions:
+5. In your resource, add the approvable actions:

 ```php
 $table